a-mango/HPC/L1/code/README.md

 ## Build dependencies

-The program relies on the following libraries:
+The program relies on the following dependencies:

+- A `GCC` version compatible with the `C23` standard
+- `cmake`
 - `libfftw3-dev`
 - `libsndfile`